 One executive officer is entitled to termination benefits in the event of a change of control equal to thirty-six months compensation.
-Upon a change of control, and assuming the triggering event took place on the last business day of the period end, the payment would be \$468,000.
+Upon a change of control, and assuming the triggering event took place on the year-end date, the payment would have been \$468,000.

-9. Share Capital
+10. Share Capital